amorist/awesome/README.md

 - [dream80/roop_colab](https://github.com/dream80/roop_colab) - Single picture, one click, video face swap!
 Use Colab scripts, no need to burn the graphics card, no need to go to the sauna!
 - [modelscope/facechain](https://github.com/modelscope/facechain) - FaceChain is a deep-learning toolchain for generating your Digital-Twin.
 - [yeagerai/genworlds](https://github.com/yeagerai/genworlds) - A framework for event based autonomous multi-agent systems.
-- [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine-tuning Meta Llama3 with composable FSDP & PEFT methods to cover single/multi-node GPUs.
+- [meta-llama/llama-recipes](https://github.com/meta-llama/llama-recipes) - Scripts for fine-tuning Meta Llama with composable FSDP & PEFT methods to cover single/multi-node GPUs.
 Supports default & custom datasets for applications such as summarization and Q&A. Supporting a
 - [mshumer/gpt-author](https://github.com/mshumer/gpt-author) -
 - [ChaoningZhang/MobileSAM](https://github.com/ChaoningZhang/MobileSAM) - This is the official code for MobileSAM project that makes SAM lightweight for mobile applications and beyond!
 - [AI4Finance-Foundation/FinGPT](https://github.com/AI4Finance-Foundation/FinGPT) - FinGPT: Open-Source Financial Large Language Models!
 Revolutionize 🔥    We release the trained model on HuggingFace.